-- b) Incorrect and false statement in an advertisement brochure and on project RERA web page: - 6.
-As per the brochure following amenities are committed:- (i) Lift access to all floors; (ii) Solar water heating plant; (iii) 1200 sq. mtrs. of landscape garden with children play area and (iv) Gated community.
-Based on the site visit conducted by the applicant/ complainant, most of the external development works i.e. amenities as above are incomplete.
+- 6. As per the brochure following amenities are committed:- (i) Lift access to all floors; (ii) Solar water heating plant; (iii) 1200 sq. mtrs. of landscape garden with children play area and (iv) Gated community.
+Based on the site visit conducted by the applicants/ complainants, most of the external development works i.e. amenities as above are incomplete.
 The Respondent/ promoter has not at all provided solar water heating plant and fire protection and safety requirements for the project.
 The same is also not specifically mentioned in the agreement for sale though mentioned in the project brochure produced at the time of booking of the flat. - 7.
-Due to non-provision of these amenities of solar water heating plant and fire protection and fire safety requirements, the applicant/ complainant has suffered loss and have thus claimed compensation of ₹3,00,000/- (Rupees Three Lakhs only) under Section 12 of the RERA Act. - c) Construction of additional two floors in the building without consent of the existing allottees. - 8.
-As per Section 14(2)(ii) of the RERA Act, any alteration/ additions in sanctioned plans needs consent of 2/3rd allottees of the project.
+Due to non-provision of these amenities of solar water heating plant and fire protection and fire safety requirements, the applicants/ complainants have suffered loss and have thus claimed compensation of ₹3,00,000/- (Rupees Three Lakhs only) under Section 12 of the RERA Act. - c) Construction of additional two floors in the building without consent of the existing allottees.

+8. As per Section 14(2)(ii) of the RERA Act, any alteration/ additions in sanctioned plans needs consent of 2/3rd allottees of the project.
 The respondent/ promoter has constructed additional two floors in the building without consent of the allottees.

-Due to creation of additional floors, additional interests of new allottees are created in the project, thereby lowering the share of ownership in the project property of the applicant/ complainant, due to which the applicant/ complainant has suffered loss in the share of ownership in the project and enjoyment of the property due to over-crowding of allottees.
+Due to creation of additional floors, additional interests of new allottees are created in the project, thereby lowering the share of ownership in the project property of the applicants/ complainants, due to which the applicants/ complainants have suffered loss in the share of ownership in the project and enjoyment of the property due to over-crowding of allottees.

-Hence, the applicant/ complainant seeks compensation of ₹5,00,000/-under Section 18(3) for violation of Section 14 of the RERA Act.
+Hence, the applicants/ complainants seek compensation of ₹5,00,000/-under Section 18(3) for violation of Section 14 of the RERA Act.